worldbank/static-web-maps/docs/user-guide.md

 ### Notes

-- **Latitude, Longitude, Zoom** only apply when the map loads for the first time (default dataset or URL-defined dataset).
-Changing datasets after initial load keeps the current view.
 - **URL dataset parameter**: Add `?s={DATASET_ID}` to the URL to pre-select a dataset.
 Example: `../interactive_map.html?s=speed`
+- **Latitude, Longitude, Zoom** only apply when the map loads for the first time.
+Changing datasets after initial load keeps the current view — unless you refresh the page or load a new dataset through the URL (which also refreshes the page).
 - **Variable and legend**: In the legend, the displayed variable name corresponds to the `field_label` defined in `FIELDS`.
 - **Scale column**: Instead of using a continuous scale, values are grouped into discrete intervals.
 Each interval is identified by a number.
 The `scale` column indicates the interval number to which a variable value belongs.
 This `scale` value is then mapped to a specific color using `COLOR_MAP`.